tamberg/esp32-weather-led/README.md

 - Find the weather condition, e.g. _"cond": 500_

 ## Preparing the code
-- Open the [ESP32_WeatherLED.ino](ESP32WeatherLED/ESP32_WeatherLED.ino) source code in the Arduino IDE
+- Open the [ESP32WeatherLED.ino](ESP32WeatherLED/ESP32_WeatherLED.ino) source code file in the Arduino IDE
 - Replace _MY_SSID_ and _MY_PASSWORD_ with your Wi-Fi Credentials
 - Replace _LAT_, _LON_ and _API_KEY_ with your location and key